Attention Osage Shareholders

 The Osage Minerals Council consists of eight Osage Minerals Council members that serve as the elected governing body for the mineral affairs of the Osage Mineral Estate.
 The Osage Minerals Council conducts regular meetings on the first Friday and the 3rd Wednesday of the month in the Council Chambers located on the Osage Nation Campus.

 The Osage Nation Reservation consists of approximately 1,475,000 acres and is otherwise known as Osage County, Oklahoma.
 The Osage Tribe owns all mineral rights located within Osage County and has an income from all oil and gas found in Osage County.
 The Osage Nation Campus – the heart of the Osage Nation – is located in Pawhuska, Oklahoma.

 Highest Posted Price

-The highest posted price is updated daily, and can be found in the right column of this page.
-If you are browsing on a mobile device, it will be beneath this content.
+The highest posted price is updated daily, and can now be found on the front page of the website.

 Council Member Contact Information